Quantised Bits of Light till It Added to a Whole

 Exhibitions & screenings:

-Kyiv International Short Film Festival 2025 - Official selection, New Renaissance Film Festival 2024 - Official selection & Honourable mention
+Made in Taiwan Young Artist Discovery 2025 - Finalist (Organised by Ministry of Culture), Kyiv International Short Film Festival 2025 - Official selection, New Renaissance Film Festival 2024 - Best animation short: Official selection & Honourable mention

 Desciption:

-Challenging traditional notions of embodiment, the dialogue navigates the entanglement of virtual and physical realities, while through deconstruction and dematerialisation, cyborg bodies reclaim agency over their narratives.
-Using glitch aesthetics and fragmented narratives, it reveals hidden traumas, exploring tensions between agency and constraint, vulnerability and resilience in cyberspaces.
-Tu invites viewers to contemplate the politics of representation and digital embodiment.
+The work employs strategies of deconstruction and dematerialisation through which cyborg bodies reclaim agency over their narratives.
+Glitch aesthetics and fragmented storytelling are used to surface hidden traumas and articulate the tensions between agency and constraint, vulnerability and resilience in cyberspace.
+In dialogue with the creator, Tu invites viewers to reflect on the politics of representation and digital embodiment.

-Challenging traditional notions of embodiment, the dialogue navigates the entanglement of virtual and physical realities, while through deconstruction and dematerialisation, cyborg bodies reclaim agency over their narratives.
-Using glitch aesthetics and fragmented narratives, it reveals hidden traumas, exploring tensions between agency and constraint, vulnerability and resilience in cyberspaces.
-Tu invites viewers to contemplate the politics of representation and digital embodiment.
+The work employs strategies of deconstruction and dematerialisation through which cyborg bodies reclaim agency over their narratives.
+Glitch aesthetics and fragmented storytelling are used to surface hidden traumas and articulate the tensions between agency and constraint, vulnerability and resilience in cyberspace.
+In dialogue with the creator, Tu invites viewers to reflect on the politics of representation and digital embodiment.

 Installation view at Salón ACME, Feb 2025